 This is bounded in front by the manubrium sterni and behind the first four thoracic vertebrae (Fig. 22).
 Above, it is in direct continuity with the root of the neck and below it is continuous with the three compartments of the inferior mediastinum.
-Its principal contents are: the great vessels, trachea, oesophagus, thoracic duct, vagi, left recurrent laryngeal nerve and the phrenic nerves (Fig. 17).
+Its principal contents are: the great vessels, trachea, oesophagus, thymus-mainly replaced by fatty tissue in the adult, thoracic duct, vagi, left recurrent laryngeal nerve and the phrenic nerves (Fig. 17).